6 Dimensions of Data Quality, Examples, and Measurement

 Data Consistency Over Time-iCEDQ

-Data values and volumes are expected to be consistent over time with minor variations unless there is a big business change.
+Data values and volumes are expected to remain consistent over time, with only minor variations unless there is a significant business change.

-You receive IBM stock prices every day, suddenly you notice that the value has increased by 10 times.
-A 1000% increase in the stock price in a day is nearly impossible.
+Example: You receive IBM stock prices every day, and suddenly you notice that the value has increased by 10 times.
+A 1000% increase in the stock price in a single day is nearly impossible.
 This could be a simple mistake of misplacing the decimal.

-Most companies acquire customers at a steady and consistent pace.
-If the business acquires about 500 new customers every day, and suddenly one day the number zooms to thousands, then there is a high possibility that the data was loaded twice because of some error.
-If the customer count suddenly drops to zero, then it is possible that the data processor has failed to run for that day.
+Similarly, most companies acquire customers at a steady and consistent pace.
+If the business typically acquires about 500 new customers every day, and suddenly one day the number zooms to thousands, it’s highly likely that the data was loaded twice due to an error.
+If the customer count suddenly drops to zero, it’s possible that the data processor failed to run for that day.

 • f.
 Consistency In Data Representation Across Systems